pwbriggs/music-assistant.github.io/docs/player-support/sonos.md

 ## Known Issues / Notes

 - Issues have been reported with the Sonos Arc and Unifi networking equipment.
-Ensure Multicast DNS and IGMP snooping is turned on if you have problems
+Ensure Multicast DNS and IGMP snooping are turned on if you have problems